 A decline in the value of collateral may also result from deterioration of financial conditions in Greece or the other markets where the provided collateral is located.
 In addition, failure to recover the expected value of collateral in the case of foreclosure, or inability to initiate foreclosure proceedings due to domestic legislation, may expose the Issuer to losses which could have a material adverse effect on business, results of operations and financial condition.
-Specifically, pursuant to the pre-existing legal framework, foreclosures initiated by credit institutions on real property used as a primary residence and whose value, as determined by law, was lower than €200,000 were forbidden to the extent that certain conditions concerning the income and overall financial position of the borrower were met until 31 December 2014.
-Further, as a result of the imposition of capital movement restrictions a general moratorium on enforcement was imposed until 31 October 2015.
-Furthermore, by virtue of a new law passed by the Hellenic Parliament on 19 November 2015, protection from foreclosure on real property used as primary residence, effective from 1 January 2016 until 31 December 2018, will be introduced.
-This protection is available to debtors meeting specific criteria, including that the value of the property is up to €180,000 for single persons, €240,000 for married persons, with €20,000 added for each child (see also "Regulation and Supervision of Banks in Greece").
+Further, as a result of the imposition of capital movement restrictions, a general moratorium on enforcement was imposed until 31 October 2015.
+Furthermore, by virtue of the recently enacted Greek Law 4346/2015, debtors have until 31 December 2018 to submit a request for the protection of any real property used as primary residence from foreclosure.
+This protection is available to debtors meeting specific criteria, including that the value of the property is up to $\{180,000\}$ for single persons, $\{220,000\}$ for married persons, with $\{20,000\}$ added for each child.

-In addition, an increase in financial market volatility or adverse changes in the marketability of the Issuer's assets could impair ability to value certain of the Group's assets.
-The value ultimately realised by the Issuer will depend on their fair value determined in the future.
-Any decrease in the value of such assets and exposures could require the Issuer to recognise additional impairment charges, which could adversely affect business, financial condition, results of operations and prospects, as well as capital position.
+In addition, an increase in financial market volatility or adverse changes in the marketability of the Issuer's assets could impair ability to value certain of the Group's assets and exposures.
+The value ultimately realised by the Issuer will depend on their fair value determined at that time and may be materially different from their current market value.
+Any decrease in the value of such assets and exposures could require the Issuer to recognise additional impairment charges, which could adversely affect business, financial condition, results of operations and prospects, as well as capital adequacy.